by Todd Thuss

 - Clothes dryers

-Integra Inspection Services home inspections only reports GFCI protection that’s missing from “legacy” locations that are historically and particularly prone to electrocution, such as the exterior, bathrooms, and wet locations.
-Although you are not required to add GFCI protection to areas not required at the time of the home’s construction (unless remodeling or adding/replacing receptacles), adding protection to all of the above areas increases your safety against electrocution.
+Integra Inspection Services home inspections only report as a defect GFCI protection that’s missing from “legacy” locations that are historically and particularly prone to electrocution, such as the exterior, bathrooms, and wet locations.
+We do make recommendations for GFCI protection in all required locations.
+Although you are not required to add GFCI protection to areas not required at the time of the home’s construction (unless remodeling or adding/replacing receptacles), adding protection to all the above areas increases your safety against electrocution.

 - Family and living rooms